-In its simplest definition, a backorder occurs when there is insufficient inventory to cover a sales order item’s demand.
+In its simplest definition, an SAP backorder occurs when there is insufficient inventory to cover a sales order item’s demand.
 It usually involves apologizing to the customer and providing a future date when the product will be available to ship.
 Though it’s simple enough to define, it can be quite challenging to identify and fix the root cause of the shortage.

-I was recently supporting a client who was struggling to meet customer demand after a challenging implementation.
+I was supporting a client who was struggling to meet customer demand after a challenging implementation.
 [Disclaimer/CYA: I was not a member of the implementation team.]
 Orders were flowing nicely into the system, but product was trickling out.
 The customer service personnel found themselves trying to prioritize customer orders and manually allocate material to them — often unsuccessfully.
 Making matters worse, many of the items sold were kits consisting of several items and, in most cases, one of those items was out of stock preventing the whole kit from being shipped.

-One or two of the SAP standard backorder tools were implemented and running, but hadn’t been fully thought-out or explained to the client.
+One or two of the standard SAP backorder tools were implemented and running, but hadn’t been fully thought-out or explained to the client.
 Unfortunately, the conclusion drawn by those involved in this process was that SAP was not working.
 Of course, this couldn’t be further from the truth.
 SAP was working, the business process was not.

 - Which products are affected?
 Hopefully, not many.
 Finding the scope of your product shortage will help you start pulling together vested individuals — Product Managers, Buyers, Warehouse personnel — to get a resolution identified quickly.